connorturlan/file-server-react/readme.md

 -   Use a .env file to for routers to the file server to provide the option for other web servers to be used.

+## Related Projects

+-   [Python Web Server](https://github.com/connorturlan/web-server-py) - A File Server host that this project was build to work around.

 ## License

 CC by attribution non-commercial, derivatives allowed.